 Shimaguni to the Future

 Having been back in the motherland for a few months now, I’ve had the opportunity to test the waters and see how things are changing.
 I’m not altogether encouraged.
 A lot of the debate about ongoing trade talks with the EU, from politicians and blokes down the pub alike, seems to show no understanding at all of the motivations of the other side of those talks.
-The EU’s main priorities are to keep its four freedoms, ensure that standards for manufactured goods are maintained, and to dissuade other countries from leaving the union.
-It doesn’t want a trade deal with the UK more than all other considerations, and I don’t think it’s going to make any deal that will compromise its core priorities.
+The main priorities of the continental bloc are to keep its four freedoms, ensure that standards for manufactured goods are maintained, and to dissuade other countries from leaving the union.
+The EU doesn’t prize a trade deal with the UK above all other considerations, and I doubt it’ll make any deal that would compromise its core priorities.
 I would guess it’s highly likely that Britain crashes out of the transitional period with no trade deal in December.

 I respect the outcome of Scotland’s inevitable second referendum, but I worry about England.
 I worry because I don’t believe the Brexiteer version of events.
 If we are leaving a continent with a provincial mindset to become global Britain, international-minded and more open than ever, that’s great.
 But it’s not what I see on the ground.
 I see a country that’s tightening its definition of Britishness, sending elderly Afro-Caribbean settlers from the fifties home on technicalities.
 I see a country that’s having a conversation about itself, with itself, in a darkened room.
 I see a country that is threatening to dismantle its state news provider, muzzle its judiciary, sideline its journalists and tame its civil service.
 If we’d been paying attention to what happened in Europe, we’d say that the first couple of months since Boris won his majority have worrying parallels in the democratic decay of Poland and Hungary.
 But we haven’t, so we don’t.

 1- to date, anyway.